Common questions

 Learn more for parents

-A clinical registry collects and analyses confidential health information about patients with the same disease or condition, such as hip dysplasia.
-The data is obtained from the patient’s medical records and through participant surveys or interviews.
-Researchers then use this information to better understand the condition or disease and find the most effective treatments.
-By gathering data on a large number of patients, clinical registries can provide valuable insights that can improve the quality of care and treatment outcomes for future patients.
+A clinical registry collects and analyses health information from patients with the same disease or condition, such as hip dysplasia.
+Data is collected from medical records, clinician notes, linked research databases and surveys.
+This information helps doctors and researchers better understand the condition and find the most effective treatments.
+By gathering information from many people, clinical registries can help improve the quality of healthcare and outcomes for future patients worldwide.

-It's important to note that clinical registries aim to advance medical knowledge and improve patient care rather than provide individual medical treatment.
-Taking part in VicHip will not directly benefit you or your child.
-However, your involvement and sharing of information could lead to groundbreaking discoveries that shape treatment for future generations.
+It's important to understand that clinical registries aim to enhance medical knowledge and care for future patients, rather than provide individual medical treatment.
+Being in a registry may not benefit you or your child, but it could lead to groundbreaking discoveries that improve care and treatment for others in the future.

 VicHip is not a clinical trial.